sqfmi/watchy-docs/docs/create-watchface.md

 #include <Watchy.h> //include the Watchy library
 #include <Fonts/FreeMonoOblique24pt7b.h> //include any fonts you want to use

-class MyFirstWatchFace : public Watchy{ //inherit and extend Watcht class
+class MyFirstWatchFace : public Watchy{ //inherit and extend Watchy class
     public:
         void drawWatchFace(){ //override this method to customize how the watch face looks display.setFont(&FreeMonoOblique24pt7b);